Why to do a road trip in Luxembourg?

 - Luxembourgers have the higher rate of cars ownership worldwide!

 Keen to learn more interesting facts?
-Marysia has gathered some here!
+Marysia has gathered some on her blog!

-Have you ever considered visiting Luxembourg?
+Our Luxembourg road trip just reached its end… unfortunately!
+Have you ever considered travelling around Luxembourg by car or by public transport?
 Any recommended places (that I missed out) for my next visit?
 I am sure there are many!
 In any case, please comment below!!